 If you think you have experienced gender-based violence (GBV) of any form, it may be hard to know what to do or how to feel.
 What happened was not your fault.
 What you do next is your choice.

-• Find a safe space.
+- Find a safe space.
 If an incident has just happened, try and find somewhere you feel safe.
 If you are on campus, you can request support from Security by calling 0141 848 3505 (all Scottish campuses) and 0141 848 3047 (for London), or use the SafeZone app.
-The SafeZone app enables users to call for help and assistance, giving students and staff fast access to Security whenever and wherever you are on campus.
-You can download the SafeZone app by clicking here
+The SafeZone app enables users to call for help and assistance, giving students and employees fast access to Security whenever and wherever you are on campus.
+You can download the SafeZone app by searching 'SafeZone' in the Apple app store or in the Google Play store.

 Whoever you decide to talk to remember you don’t have to face this alone.